ios-project-usfca-2021sp/breathe/README.md

    - [x] front end - user can see an app icon and lauch screen.
 - User can log in.
    - [x] front end - user can see a login screen.
-   - [ ] back end - user can login via login screen. (started)
+   - [x] back end - user can login via login screen.
 - User can register.
    - [x] front end - user can see a register screen.
-   - [ ] back end - user can create new account via register screen. (started)
+   - [x] back end - user can create new account via register screen.
 - User can log out.
-   - [ ] front end - user can see a logout button.
+   - [x] front end - user can see a logout button.
-   - [ ] back end - user can logout via logout button.
+   - [x] back end - user can logout via logout button.
 - User can see a list of tasks on the main screen.
    - [x] front end - user can see a todo task screen.
    - [x] back end - user can view all added tasks, and check off task on the todo task screen.